useMorph/workspace-template/template/google-analytics-conversion/how-to-use.md

 # How to Use

+To use this template, you need to load data from Google Analytics into BigQuery in advance.

 ## Step 1: Create a Connection

 In the "Data" section, set up a connection to BigQuery using your Google Analytics data.